Responding to the COVID-19 Pandemic

 Below is a sample letter.
 Feel free to adapt and use.

-SCAN and its coalition partners have been writing letters to Congress, urging them to include the needs of children, families and child care providers in their stimulus bills.
+SCAN and its coalition partners have been writing letters, advocating for the needs of vulnerable children.
 Read the letters below.

 The 2020 Election is still in full swing!